PaulFremont3/metaT_AO_NAO/Main_analysis/Figure_S1/README.md

-Entirely generated manually in Inkscape
+Figure S1 was entirely generated manually in Inkscape